ianthehenry/cmd/README.md

 - You cannot make "hidden" aliases.
 All aliases will appear in the help output.
 - You cannot specify separate docstrings for different enum or variant choices.
 All of the parameters will be grouped into a single entry in the help output, so the docstring has to describe all of the choices.
-- There is no good way to re-use common flags between multiple subcommands.
+- There is no good way to re-use common flags across multiple subcommands.

 # TODO